C-segment: History

-The C-segment was revolutionized in 1974 with the launch of the Volkswagen Golf, a front-wheel drive hatchback, which was hugely successful all over Europe.
-Within a decade, most cars of this size in Europe were front-wheel drive hatchbacks.
+The C-segment was revolutionized in 1974 with the launch of the Volkswagen Golf, a front-wheel-drive hatchback, which was hugely successful all over Europe.
+Within a decade, most cars of this size in Europe were front-wheel-drive hatchbacks.
 These included the Fiat Ritmo (Strada in the UK), Ford Escort (from the MK3 model launched in 1980), Opel Kadett (Vauxhall Astra in the UK), Renault 11, and the Talbot Horizon (originally a Chrysler/Simca until Peugeot took over Chrysler's European division in 1979).
 Most manufacturers still offered a traditional saloon of this size though, with Volkswagen using the Golf as the base for its Jetta saloon, and Ford launching the Escort-based Orion in 1983.
 Also in the 1980s saloons became popular again in certain Western European markets, often with a different model name than the hatchback, for example the Renault 9 (Renault 11-based), Fiat Regata (Ritmo-based) and SEAT Málaga.

 Some carmakers later created the liftback bodystyle like the Peugeot 309, which replaced the Talbot Horizon in this sector at the end of 1985.

 Since the mid-1990s, premium brands usually associated with larger and more expensive cars have entered the C-segment with more affordable hatchbacks and saloons.
 The first such example was the Audi A3 in 1996.
 Subsequent cars of this type include the BMW 1 Series and Mercedes-Benz A-Class.

-In the 1st decade of 21st century, coupé convertibles (cabriolets) with components from these vehicles were being also built.
-Examples of this are the Peugeot 307 CC and later 308 CC in the first generation, third-generation Opel Astra TwinTop, second generation Ford Focus Coupe-Convertible, and Volkswagen Eos.
+During the 2000s, coupé convertibles (cabriolets) using components from these vehicles were also built, including the Peugeot 307 CC and later 308 CC in the first generation, the third-generation Opel Astra TwinTop, the second-generation Ford Focus Coupe-Convertible, and the Volkswagen Eos.